Society-of-actuaries-research-institute/CC169---Flood-Risk-Management-and-Adaptation-Under-Sea-Level-Rise-Uncertainty/readme.md

   1. data_processing_example
   2. project_evaluation_nyc_example

-  The correct order of esxecuting the files is the following:
+  When running the code, rembember to set the wokring directoy using "setwd(your working path)".
+The correct order of executing the files is the following:
   1. Run "deseasinalization_matlab.m" in data_processing_example
   2. Run "GEV_regression_example.R" in data_processing_example
   3. Run "Main_example.R" in project_evaluation_nyc_example